ZSL 200 logo

 1928

-• The first animals arrived at Whipsnade Wild Animal Park - two Amherst pheasants, a golden pheasant and five red jungle fowl.
+• The first animals arrive at Whipsnade Wild Animal Park - two Amherst pheasants, a golden pheasant and five red jungle fowl.
 Others soon followed including muntjac, llama, wombats and skunks.

 1931

-• Whipsnade Wild Animal Park opened - the world's first open zoological park.
+• Whipsnade Wild Animal Park opens - the world's first open zoological park.
+The larger animals have to be walked up to the Zoo from Dunstable railway station.

 1938